 - Sort output files into folders by album, artist or artist/album

-- Support 5X faster conversion speed when using Windows version
+- Support converting while playing when using Windows version

 - Fully compatible with latest Windows, Mac OS and Spotify application